isaacdontjelindell/calendar-on-call/README.md

 Design
 -------
+Every time `main.cgi` is called, it reads in all information (locations, etc) from a JSON text file (`calendar-on.call.dat`.
+JSON is like YAML but doesn't require another dependency).
+If any changes are made (adding/removing a location, updating contact list, manual override), it saves all that information into the DAT file for the next time. `update.cgi` also reads in this DAT file to get the list of locations to call `update()` on.

 * `Location.py`: takes a dictionary of parameters, including the Twilio phone number ID, the icalendar URL, a location name, and a sub-dictionary containing the contact list for that location.
 * `main.cgi`: Currently displays all locations that have been added, allows for adding a new location, and manually triggering an update check (using `update.cgi`, below)
 * `update.cgi`: When called, triggers an update check on all locations in the calendar-on-call.dat file.
 Will update the Twilio forwarding number for that location if the person on duty has changed (based on the Google Calendar icalendar URL associated with that location).